UDR (NYSE:UDR) PT Raised to $53.00

-UDR (NYSE:UDR) had its price target hoisted by stock analysts at Morgan Stanley from $51.00 to $53.00 in a note issued to investors on Thursday, Analyst Price Targets reports.
-The brokerage presently has an “overweight” rating on the real estate investment trust’s stock.
-Morgan Stanley’s price target indicates a potential upside of 14.50% from the stock’s previous close.
+UDR (NYSE:UDR) had its price target boosted by Morgan Stanley from $51.00 to $53.00 in a research report sent to investors on Wednesday, Benzinga reports.
+The brokerage currently has an overweight rating on the real estate investment trust’s stock.

-A number of other brokerages have also commented on UDR.
-Zacks Investment Research raised shares of UDR from a “sell” rating to a “hold” rating and set a $46.00 price objective on the stock in a report on Tuesday, March 23rd.
-BMO Capital Markets raised shares of UDR from a “market perform” rating to an “outperform” rating and increased their price objective for the stock from $39.00 to $43.00 in a report on Monday, January 11th.
-Mizuho increased their price objective on shares of UDR from $43.00 to $49.00 and gave the stock a “buy” rating in a report on Monday, March 15th.
-Piper Sandler raised shares of UDR from an “underweight” rating to a “neutral” rating and increased their price objective for the stock from $35.00 to $44.00 in a report on Thursday, February 11th.
-Finally, KeyCorp increased their price objective on shares of UDR from $44.00 to $46.00 and gave the stock an “overweight” rating in a report on Thursday, February 25th.
-One research analyst has rated the stock with a sell rating, four have issued a hold rating and seven have assigned a buy rating to the company’s stock.
-UDR presently has an average rating of “Buy” and an average target price of $43.75.
+Several other analysts have also recently weighed in on the stock.
+Mizuho raised their target price on shares of UDR from $43.00 to $49.00 and gave the company a buy rating in a report on Monday, March 15th.
+Zacks Investment Research raised UDR from a sell rating to a hold rating and set a $46.00 target price for the company in a report on Tuesday, March 23rd.
+Piper Sandler upgraded UDR from an underweight rating to a neutral rating and lifted their price objective for the stock from $35.00 to $44.00 in a research report on Thursday, February 11th.
+KeyCorp boosted their target price on UDR from $44.00 to $46.00 and gave the stock an overweight rating in a report on Thursday, February 25th.
+Finally, Royal Bank of Canada assumed coverage on UDR in a research report on Tuesday, March 30th.
+They set a sector perform rating and a $45.00 price target on the stock.
+One equities research analyst has rated the stock with a sell rating, four have issued a hold rating and six have issued a buy rating to the stock.
+The company has an average rating of Hold and a consensus target price of $43.91.

 UDR, Inc (NYSE: UDR), an S&P 500 company, is a leading multifamily real estate investment trust with a demonstrated performance history of delivering superior and dependable returns by successfully managing, buying, selling, developing and redeveloping attractive real estate communities in targeted U.S.